Self-Sabotage After WLS: How to Recognize & Overcome ItOctober 22, 2018

 Getting In Your Own Way

 Self-defeating, negative self-talk are all forms of self-sabotage that hinder you from taking care of yourself.
-If you are your own worst critic, then this is exactly what you’re setting yourself up for.
-Every time you say negative words or entertain negative thoughts you reinforce negativity until it becomes part of your core belief system.
+If you are your own worst critic, then this is precisely what you’re setting yourself up for.
+Every time you say negative words or entertain negative thoughts, you reinforce negativity until it becomes part of your core belief system.

 It is possible to fear being successful because with success comes change.

 For instance, successfully losing weight can bring about unwanted attention that may make you feel vulnerable.
 Changing may mean closing doors on relationships that have been part of your life for a long time.
 Deviating from what is familiar to you can be scary.
-Remember, we all have a tendency to gravitate towards what is familiar even if it’s unhealthy or dysfunctional.
+Remember, we all tend to gravitate towards what is familiar, even if it’s unhealthy or dysfunctional.